Skip to main content

 56%

-• The game suffers from poor optimization, causing high CPU and GPU usage, which makes it unplayable for some users.
+• The game suffers from poor optimization, causing high CPU and GPU usage, which can make it unplayable for some users.

-• Many players report frustrating bugs and glitches, including issues with spawning and game mechanics that detract from the overall experience.
+• Many players report numerous bugs and glitches that detract from the overall experience, including issues with AI and game mechanics.

 • gameplay

-The gameplay of "Gravewood High" has received mixed reviews, with many players criticizing it for being repetitive, poorly optimized, and plagued by confusing AI, leading to a lack of engagement.
-While some appreciate the unique blend of survival horror and puzzle-solving mechanics, others find the overall experience disappointing and marred by technical issues.
-Despite its potential, the game struggles to maintain player interest due to its limitations and misleading advertising regarding content accessibility.
+The gameplay of the game has received mixed reviews, with many players criticizing it for being repetitive, poorly optimized, and plagued by confusing AI, leading to a lack of engagement and enjoyment.
+While some appreciate the unique blend of survival horror and puzzle-solving mechanics, others find the overall experience disappointing, with technical issues overshadowing its potential.
+Despite a few positive remarks about the art style and stealth elements, the consensus leans towards a frustrating and underwhelming gameplay experience.

 • “Gravewood High is a phenomenal game that completely blew me away with its fantastic gameplay, intriguing storyline, and immersive atmosphere.”